 Mark Dingemanse -

 My PhD thesis was on the meaning and use of ideophones in Siwu.
-Take a look at the online supplementary materials to hear some examples or to download the thesis.
+Take a look at this site to hear some examples or to download the thesis.
+Too much to read?
+Check out these two peer-reviewed articles on ideophone typology: 'Advances' and 'Expressiveness and system integration'.